 Wolverine Trading, LLC

-In accordance with the settlement offer, the Panel ordered Wolverine to pay a fine in the amount of $50,000.
+In accordance with the settlement offer, the Panel ordered Wolverine to pay a fine of $100,000.

 November 22, 2019